Ph.D. in Clinical Psychology

 All students are required to complete a one-year internship in clinical psychology.
 Our students often receive one of their top three choices.
 In their annual evaluations, Directors of Internship Training consistently place our students in the top 15% compared to interns from other programs.
-The following is a sample of the internship sites of our students in the past several years.
+The following is a sample of the internship sites of our students in the past.

 - University of Maryland, Division of Child and Adolescent Psychiatry, National Center for School Mental Health, Baltimore